kubeinn/kubeinn/docs/README.md

 ## Registration
 ### Account Registration

-Kubeinn is designed to be a self-service resource provisioner, meaning that innkeepers should have as little involvement in the registration process as possible.
-However, as there is still a need to ensure that users on the platform are legitimate, pilgrim accounts must be approved by an innkeeper before the project supervisor is allowed to use the cluster.
+To register for an account, users need to fill in the registratration form.
+Administrators must first approve the registration of a user prior to the user being able to login to his or her account.
 The responsibility of managing users under a project is dedicated to the pilgrims, as they can choose who they wish to share their access configuration with.

 The account registration process is as follows:
 1. Pilgrim submits a registration request.